 Also look to the chalkboard for the selection of Today’s Tavern Treats – available in the bar during the afternoon when the full dining room isn’t open.
 Recent selections included smoked chicken wings, the Farmstead Burger with smoked cheddar and sautéed mushrooms and a Mediterranean sampler with hummus and baba ganoush (roasted eggplant dip).

 Interestingly, this restaurant was a bit of a postscript for the McDevitts.
-After all, they were already busy operating Chariot Wine Tours and Farmstead Catering Co.
+After all, they were already busy operating Chariot Wine Tours and Park Street Grill Kitchen Catering.